-Only a few months ago these were Bose’s signature wireless over ear Bose cancelling headphones.
-However after having been eclipsed by Sony as the king of the active noise cancelling headphone market,
+Only a few months ago these were Bose’s signature wireless over-ear Bose canceling headphones.
+However after having been eclipsed by Sony as the king of the active noise canceling headphone market,

-Bose came out with the Bose Noise Cancelling Headphones 700, which in my view are the new King in the Wireless Active noise cancelling headphone segment.
+Bose came out with the Bose Noise Cancelling Headphones 700, which in my view is the new King in the Wireless Active noise canceling headphone segment.

-Bose stuck to their strength and designed a set of headphones with a balanced sound, and did not try and compete with the noise cancelling headphones from Beats
+Bose stuck to its strength and designed a set of headphones with a balanced sound, and did not try and compete with the noise-canceling headphones from Beats

-I rate this version of Bose headphones some of the best noise cancelling headphones for Travelling.
+I rate this version of Bose headphones some of the best noise-canceling headphones for Travelling.